Where to stay in the Lake District by Sawday's

 Shaped by industry and farming for centuries, the whole region was declared a World Heritage site in 2017, ensuring the preservation of a unique history, culture and landscape.

-Lake District holidays offer majestic fells and massive skies reflected in endless water, theatre shows in the streets of Keswick, steam gondolas on Coniston water, dramatic descents into old slate mines and adventurous ghyll scrambling.
+Holidays in the Lake District offer majestic fells and massive skies reflected in endless water, theatre shows in the streets of Keswick, steam gondolas on Coniston water, dramatic descents into old slate mines and adventurous ghyll scrambling.
 Lively village pubs serve craft pies and their own dark ales, a wealth of local produce draws top chefs and Kendal’s famous mint cake powers hikers through high passes and to surging waterfalls.

-Property types in the Lake District
+Places to stay in the Lake District

 Choose from self-catering cottages set high up in the mountains, hotels right on the lakeside,